LispCookbook/cl-cookbook/ffi.md

 ### Example: Calling 'gethostname' from Allegro CL

 This is how the same example above would be written in Allegro Common Lisp version 6 and above.
-ACL doesn't explicitely distinguish between `input` and `output` arguments.
+ACL doesn't explicitly distinguish between `input` and `output` arguments.
 The way to declare an argument as `output` (i.e., modifiable by C) is to use an array, since arrays are passed by reference and C therefore receives a pointer to a memory location (which is what it expects).
 In this case things are made even easier by the fact that `gethostname()` expects an array of char, and a `SIMPLE-ARRAY` of `CHARACTER` represents essentially the same thing in Lisp.
 The foreign function definition is therefore the following:

 ~~~lisp
 (def-foreign-call (c-get-hostname "gethostname")